 Master the Mindset Moments

-Considering that each individual customer may be influenced by different mindsets at different times, we then examined the moments in which each mindset is more receptive to your marketing message.
+Considering that different mindsets may influence each individual customer at different times, we then examined the moments in which each mindset is more receptive to your marketing message.
 We’ve called these our Mindset Moments.
 Retailers can use our insights to influence or respond to these key Mindset Moments, enabling them to make communications more personal and relevant.
 By mastering the Mindset Moments, you can also reach out to whole segments of your customer base that may otherwise be overlooked because they don’t fit into the traditional definitions of customer types.

 by Anna Witteman and Lenneke van der Meijden, Consumer & Business Intelligence at BrandLoyalty.